RandomInternetPreson/Lucid_Vision/README.md

 7. If you want to use paligemma-3b, download it here: https://huggingface.co/google/paligemma-3b-ft-cococap-448 (this is just one out of many fine-tunes google provides)

    Read this blog on how to inference with the model: https://huggingface.co/blog/paligemma

+8. If you want to use MiniCPM-Llama3-V-2_5, download it here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5

 9. Before using the extension you need to update the config file; open it in a text editor *Note No quotes around gpu #:
 ```